Takoradi City Project canvas support in UK | Ghana News Agency

 He announced: “There will be five masquerade festivals that will be hosted in four different locations including Takoradi, Effia, Essikado and Sekondi.

 “There are over 60 other events to complement the Masquerade Carnivals.
 There will be a Ben Brako Show on January 1.
-Over 15 activities have been penciled to mark the 5th Anniversary of the Taadi Mall.
+Over 15 activities have been pencilled in to mark the 5th Anniversary of the Taadi Mall.

 “We will have a Brass-band and an all-metal band Competitions and some religious events on December 31 and January 1,” he added.